Bin Collections During Severe Weather

-Continue to undertake the regular scheduled collection of household and commercial waste wherever it is deemed safe to do so.
-The decision on whether it is safe for a refuse collection vehicle to access a specific location/street has to be determined locally by the driver of that vehicle, taking into account the prevailing driving and weather conditions at that time and the physical nature of the area that has to be negotiated.
+We will continue to undertake the regular scheduled collection of household and commercial waste wherever it is deemed safe to do so.
+The decision on whether it is safe for a refuse collection vehicle to access a specific location/street has to be determined locally by the driver of that vehicle, taking into account the driving and weather conditions at that time and the physical nature of the area that has to be negotiated.

-If the driver decides that it is not safe to access an area, then they will report this to their manager and the Council’s customer service staff to enable them to field any subsequent enquiries.
-If significant numbers of residents/business are affected then an alert will also be posted onto the Council’s web page to provide information to the affected people.
+If the driver decides that it is not safe to access an area, then they will report this to their manager and the our customer service staff to enable them to answer any enquiries.
+If significant numbers of residents/business are affected then an alert will also be posted onto our website and Facebook to provide information to the affected people.

 In exceptional adverse weather conditions it may prove necessary to temporarily suspend all refuse collection arrangements in a particular area.
-The collection of residual waste will then take priority over green waste.
-We will continue to attempt to empty your recycling boxes.
-As soon as conditions improve the service will resume.
+The collection of residual waste will then take priority over garden and food waste.
+We will continue to attempt to empty your recycling containers.
+As soon as conditions improve the service will resume as normal.